Welcome to today's edition of the Rush 24-7 podcast.

 This is according to U.S. researchers.

-Quite the contrary, these mice were protected if the cell phone exposure was stared in their uh stared in early adulthood.
+Quite the contrary, these mice were protected if the cell phone exposure was stared in early adulthood.

-Now, decade, at least ten years have gone by, trying to convince us that we all have a lurk well, you, I don't use the phone.
+Now, decade, at least 10 years have gone by, trying to convince us that we all have a, well, you, I don't use the phone.

 I hate it.

-I always hated the phone, but those of you, but you see people glued to their cell phones, and these people that we've been told that there is a lurking brain tumor from our cell phone, just waiting to explode out there.
+I always hated the phone, but those of you, but you see people glued to their cell phones and these people that we've been told that there is a lurking brain tumor from our cell phones just waiting to explode out there.

 And now we're being told that the cell phone will keep us from getting mad cow disease or Alzheimer's.